Codifica208/iNGector/README.md

 #### The SETDIR method

 Sometimes you may found yourself having problems of relative path with Node's **require** function.
-To avoid this, people use the **__dirname** variable, wich gives you the current path location, to set the start point of relative paths.
+To avoid this, it is common to use the **__dirname** variable, which gives you the current path location, in order to set the start point of relative paths.
-As iNGector usually in **node_modules** folder, we added this method to allow you to specify this start point.
+As iNGector usually is in **node_modules** folder, we added this method to allow you to specify this start point.

 It accepts a path as the only argument.